z-zang/lm-lab-css-bem/README.md

 ------

-Heres an example in code:
+Heres some example in code:

 ```
 Block component